 Our equity investing effort is carried out by a team of in-house research analysts and portfolio managers, organised along product groups specialising in total return, relative return and quantitative strategies.
 The team conducts in-depth due diligence and research to identify businesses with the potential to generate good long-term returns.

-The Fixed Income business in GIC is broadly organised along three areas: global macro, global credit/spread sector and cross-asset systematic/quantitative investing.
+GIC Fixed Income is broadly organised along three areas: Global Macro, Global Credit and Cross-asset Systematic investing.
 We invest across the entire fixed income spectrum which includes government bonds, emerging market bonds, corporate bonds and loans, convertible bonds, hybrid securities, securitized products, structured credit and global currencies.
 Our multi-asset macro and systematic strategies also invest in asset classes such as equities and commodities.

-GIC’s private equity universe includes buyouts, minority growth, pre-IPO investing, venture capital and special situations such as mezzanine debt, distressed debt and secondary fund investments.
+GIC’s private equity (PE) universe includes buyouts, minority growth, pre-IPOs, venture capital, private credit and special situations such as distressed debt, and secondary PE.
 We invest in companies directly and through funds.
-The direct investment programme is focused on taking minority equity positions and providing mezzanine financing in buyouts.
-Our funds strategy aims to identify, and invest with, leading private equity and venture capital funds globally, and grow with them in the long run.
+The direct investment programme is focused on taking minority equity positions and providing junior and senior debt financing in buyouts.
+Our funds strategy aims to identify, and invest with, leading private equity, venture capital, private credit and special situations funds globally, and grow with them in the long run.
 We have built up a network of over 100 active fund managers.
 The investment teams add value to the boards and management of the investee companies by providing advice and access to a global network of business links.

 Through active asset management, GIC can further generate income and enhance the market value of its assets through tenant management, market positioning, leasing and capital improvements.

-The Integrated Strategies Group (ISG) focuses on cross-asset and less-conventional investment opportunities across products and geographies.
+Integrated Strategies Group (ISG) focuses on cross-asset and less conventional investment opportunities across products and geographies.
 ISG collaborates with the other groups to jointly invest in large investment opportunities.
+ISG also invests independently in any of GIC’s asset classes, where appropriate.
 It develops thematic investment strategies and expands our network of relationships beyond traditional domains.

 The Portfolio Execution Group is responsible for implementing liquid market decisions, and is made up of two arms – the Global Trading Unit (GTU) and the Treasury and Portfolio Management Group (TPMG).
 GTU executes investment decisions across all public market asset classes and provides market intelligence.
 GTU is organised into four teams – Equities, Fixed Income and Currencies, Liquid Strategies and Execution Research – and operates around the clock across three centres – Singapore, London and New York.
 TPMG is responsible for total portfolio rebalancing, liquidity management, strategy funding, as well as equity beta replication and financing.
 Our portfolio managers seek efficiency while minimising transaction costs.